Previously Played

 RCT Pride returns to Ynysangharad Park in Pontypridd on Saturday the 25th of July for a massive free day of music, performance and community celebration.
 Headlining this year's event are the incredible Courtney Act and Lady Leshurr, joined by Michael Marouli, Smashby, Flor and Amrick Channa.
 There's even more talent on the bill with Tammy Paxton, Abi Myles, Deeno Dick, Gabby Williams, Taya Mwah and Regina Wild, plus Liam Edwards, Local Rainbow, Galesa, Josefeela Ma Hunt, Wayne King, Chloe Von Schuss, The Origin of Machines, Vampire Disco and General Waste.
 Quite a lineup!
 Entry is completely free and everyone is welcome at this landmark LGBTQ+ event — the first and finest Pride in the Welsh Valleys.
 And keep an eye out for the official afterparty lineup dropping soon.
 (Click on the RCT Pride logo for more info)

-West Lothian Pride returns to Livingston on Saturday the 25th of July, loud and proud for its twelfth year.
-The Pride Parade assembles outside Square by Cadbury's at Livingston Designer Outlet at 11:40am, with the march setting off at 12 noon and winding through the town to finish at Reconnect Howden Park — the heart of this year's Pride Village.
-An accessibility bus will travel the full parade route for those who find walking difficult, with bookings available via the West Lothian Pride website.
-Once the march arrives at Howden Park, the Pride Festival gets underway with live entertainment on the main stage, community stalls and activities running through until 8pm.
-Free to attend and open to everyone, West Lothian Pride is a joyful and inclusive celebration of diversity, equality and community in the heart of Scotland.
+Get ready for the biggest celebration of love, diversity and community in West Lothian!
+West Lothian Pride returns on Saturday the 25th of July for its twelfth year, loud and proud across Livingston.
+The colourful Pride Parade assembles outside Square by Cadbury's at Livingston Designer Outlet from 11:40am, with the march setting off at 12 noon and winding through the town before heading to Reconnect Howden Park.
+An accessibility bus will travel the full route for those who find walking difficult, with bookings available via the West Lothian Pride website.
+Once the march arrives at Howden Park, the Pride Festival gets underway with live music, drag performances, family entertainment, community stalls and delicious food running through until 8pm.
+Whether you're LGBTQ+ or an ally, everyone is warmly welcome to join the celebration.
+Register for the parade and find out more at westlothianpride.org.uk — Together with Pride, Together as One!
 (Click on the West Lothian Pride logo for more info)

 Newcastle Pride returns to the city centre across Saturday the 25th and Sunday the 26th of July for what promises to be its boldest festival yet.
 Now led by the Curious family after 17 incredible years shaped by Northern Pride, the weekend features city-wide celebrations including dedicated Market Village, Trans+ Zone, Family and Youth zones.
 The Pride Arena at Times Square hosts two full days of live entertainment, headlined by pop icon Nadine Coyle and dance floor queen Katy B, alongside drag superstar and DJ Bimini, RuPaul's Drag Race favourite Danny Beard and a stellar supporting lineup of live acts and tribute performers.
 Newcastle Theatre Royal returns as home to the Family and Youth Zone, offering a safe and inclusive space for families and young people throughout the weekend.
 Arena tickets are on sale now, while much of the wider festival programme is free to attend.
 (Click on the Newcastle Pride logo for more info)